The ABCs of Summer Activities at Utah Ski Resorts

 CINEMA NIGHTS

-• Solitude: The Coca-Cola Sunset Cinema series returns to the Moonbeam Lawn in Big Cottonwood Canyon with classic family films each week such as Moana and Cool Runnings.
-Pack a blanket or low lawn chair and head up for cooler temps; movies screen at 8PM on Thursdays from June 26 through August 28, 2025.
+• Solitude: The Coca-Cola Sunset Cinema series returns to the Moonbeam Lawn in Big Cottonwood Canyon with classic family films each week such as Jaws, The Karate Kid, How to Train Your Dragon, Shrek and more.
+Pack a blanket or low lawn chair and head up for cooler temps; movies screen at 8PM on Thursdays from June 18 through September 3, 2026.
 The Little Dollie's waffle cabin will serve Coca-Cola and popcorn specials on movie nights and the Honeycomb Grill is open for dinner.
 The Solitude Bike Park, the Adventure Park and scenic lift rides will remain open until 8PM for Twilight Thursdays too!
+2026-27 Ikon Pass holders and Big Cottonwood Canyon residents can enjoy half off one food item when buying another item at full price.
 Click here for the summer screening schedule.

 CIRQUE SERIES RACES

-The Cirque Series is the premier mountain running trail series in the US.
-Traveling all across the states, competitors start at the bottom of a world-class ski resort and run, walk, skip, or suffer straight uphill to the top of the mountain.
-Power back down without busting your quads to arrive at the finish line to enjoy a lively scene of food, music, drink, and vendors.
-The elevation adds to the challenge and pros compete alongside first-timers as all enjoy the views and test their limits.
-Utah stops include Snowbird (July 12) and Alta (August 23).
-It is recommended to register early for the Cirque Series as these races typically sell out.
+The Cirque Series is the premier mountain running trail series in the United States.
+Traveling all across the states, competitors start at the bottom of a world-class ski resort and run, walk, skip or simply just suffer their way straight uphill to the top of the mountain.
+Power back down without busting your quads to arrive at the finish line to enjoy a lively scene of food, music, drink and vendors.
+The elevation and vertical add to the challenge and pros compete alongside first-timers as all enjoy the views and test their limits.
+Utah stops include Snowbird (July 11) and Alta (August 15).
+It is recommended to register early for the Cirque Series as these races typically sell out!

 Ski Utah Wide Shot -wine pairing.png